SHEscher/xai4mri/README.md

 ## Project description

-**xai4mri** is designed for advanced MRI analysis and interpretation combining deep learning with explainable A.I.
+**xai4mri** is designed for advanced MRI analysis combining deep learning with explainable A.I.
 (XAI).
 It offers the following key functionalities:

 - **Model Loading**: load (pretrained) 3D-convolutional neural network models tailored for MRI predictions.
 - **Data Integration**: Effortlessly import new MRI datasets and apply the models to generate accurate predictions.